ICPRplshelp/MS-Word-Pandoc-Filters/README.md

 If `WORD_FILE.docx` is the word file you wish to convert and `TEX_FILE.tex` is the name of the `.tex` file you want to output

-Then a sample command would be, **PROVIDED THE COMMAND PROMPT IS FOCUSED IN THE SAME FOLDER OF THE PYTHON FILTER** (type CMD in a Window folder's search bar to open up the command prompt focused on that folder:
+Then a sample command would be, **PROVIDED THE COMMAND PROMPT IS FOCUSED IN THE SAME FOLDER OF THE PYTHON FILTER** (type CMD in a Window folder's search bar to open up the command prompt focused on that folder):

 ```
 pandoc -f docx WORD_FILE.docx --filter=ms_word_eqn_filter.py -t latex -s -o TEX_FILE.tex